weberk/ioBroker.ta-blnet/README.md

 <!--
 Placeholder for next version:  ### **WORK IN PROGRESS** -->

+### **WORK IN PROGRESS**

+-   improved CAN bus mode reading

 ### 1.0.10 (2024-11-21)

 -   improved reading device info
 -   fixed handling of negative temperatures

 ### 1.0.9 (2024-11-21)